chrizog/someipy/docs/getting_started.rst

            self.timestamp = Uint64()
            self.measurements = SomeIpFixedSizeArray(Float32, 4)

-asyncio App Implementation
+Asyncio App Implementation
 --------------------------

-someipy is an `asyncio <https://docs.python.org/3/library/asyncio.html>`_ based Python library, since multiple concurrent tasks are running in the SOME/IP implementation for service discovery, waiting for new clients or waiting on new data.
+someipy is an `asyncio <https://docs.python.org/3/library/asyncio.html>`_ based Python library, since multiple concurrent tasks are running in the SOME/IP implementation for service discovery, waiting for new clients or waiting for new data.

-First we will setup our application's structure.
+First we will set up our application's structure.
 Typically in an asyncio application, a main coroutine-function is added which is executed using `asyncio.run <https://docs.python.org/3/library/asyncio-runner.html#id1>`_.
 Our application's logic will be added inside the main coroutine-function *async def main*.

-Create a new file called *send_events_udp.py* with the following content:
+Create **send_events_udp.py** with the following structure:

 .. code-block:: python